Ouuumar/Ouuumar/README.md

 ### **Welcome !
 I'm Omar 😃, a dynamic student, a sportsperson and tech enthusiast** 💻💡

-- 🔭 I will begin my end of studies internship at KEYRUS, as a Big Data & Cloud Developper !

-- Using tech such as GCP PubSub, GCP Composer, GCP BigQuery, Python, Azure DataFactory, Azure, Apache Kafka, Spark, SnowFlake DataBricks, ELK, SQL, Python, Scala, Java, Spark, PySpark, UNIX/LINUX...
+- 🔭 I'm a Data Engineer @Bomzai, a start-up specialized in Data engineering / Cloud / DevOps / Data consulting

-- 🌱 I’m a Master 2 Big Data & Machine Learning student at EFREI Paris
+- 🌱 I’m graduated from EFREI Paris Engineering School, specialized in Big Data & AI

 - 🥅 I want to develop and manage tasks, projects and a lot more !

 - ⚡ I'm also interested in different tech such as Cloud, IoT, blockchain ...

-- 🌎 Passionate about cultures thourgh the planet
+- 🌎 Passionate about cultures/travels thourgh the planet

 ### **Let's connect on LinkedIn** 😊 :